-Note: Different providers offer varying levels of certificate.
+Note: Different SSL providers offer varying levels of certificates.
 Buying a more expensive SSL certificate may be offset by increased sales – customers are more likely to make a payment if they feel like the site is safe and their details are therefore protected.

 Note: Using a trusted provider can also help customers feel more secure in handing over their personal data.
 Make sure you display any secure payment branding.

 PCI compliance is a key part of taking card payments.
-All merchants from the world's largest corporations to small Internet stores who accept credit card payments (online or offline) are required to comply with the Payment Card Industry Data Security Standard (PCI DSS).
+All merchants, from the world's largest corporations to small Internet stores, who accept credit card payments (online or offline) must comply with the Payment Card Industry Data Security Standard (PCI DSS).